osabina/ios-twitter/README.md

 **Notes**

 This took me ~12 hours (plus a couple of hours stuck on below :( ).

-I had to stub the user display info for the compose view.
-For some reason I kept losing my model data and after hours of banging my head against the wall, I gave up.

 Also never completely got the table cells to shrink properly.